chaosnative/chaosctl/Usage.md

 ### Or,

-* To connect an chaos delegate with an existing project
+* To connect a chaos delegate with an existing project
 > Note: To get `project-id`.
 Apply `chaosctl get projects`

 ```shell